sagemath/sagewiki_to_gh-2022-10-10/days104.md

 == Funding and Registration ==

 We have funding for travel and lodging for a limited number of participants through the Computational Mathematics and CDS&E programs via NSF grant 1906266.
-Please apply by filling out the appropriate section of the registration form by September 17th if you are requesting funding.
-After that date funding, will be allocated as available.
+Applications for funding will be reviewed on a rolling basis until November 1st.

 Registration is free: [[https://forms.gle/yZGk5fHrhg3xtmCB9 | registration form]]